emmanuelgjr/2025LLMTop10Mapping/ASVS.md

 ---

 This mapping serves as a guide for integrating AI-specific security controls into broader application security standards.
-By aligning OWASP's Top 10 for LLM Applications with ASVS, organizations can enhance their security posture and ensure the safe deployment of LLMs.
+Orchestrating OWASP's Top 10 for LLM Applications with ASVS allows organizations to enhance their security posture and ensure the safe deployment of LLMs.

 **Next Steps**:
 - Prioritize implementation based on risk levels associated with each vulnerability.